PlaidWeb/Publ-templates-beesbuzz.biz/README.md

 Given the CSS fragment generated in `index.css`, this will get its link icon with the content file `_layout/twitter.png`.
 It also goes ahead and sets up a path-alias such that if someone visits [/twitter](https://beesbuzz.biz/twitter) they get redirected to my Twitter page.
 (This is useful in that now on other pages I can simply link to `/twitter` and if I ever change my Twitter username for some reason -- [unlikely as that is](https://twitter.com/fluffy/status/1140411704414621696) -- those links will remain valid.)

-The `Date` field on the link entries is simply used to order them.
+The sidebar is sorted using the `Sort-Title` attribute.

 The `#categories li.{{cat.basename}}` rule works similarly to the link fragments; it simply generates CSS rules for each top-level site category where the background image is set to, for example, `_layout/cat-comics.jpg`.